-- the Automation and Enablement of key processes is achieved; - taking the opportunity to develop further joint working or shared service initiatives with local authority/public body partners; and - the issues of cyber security, physical or information security, disaster recovery and business continuity are given appropriate priority.
+- the Automation and Enablement of key processes is achieved; - technology is embraced to help reduce the Council's carbon footprint; and - the issues of cyber security, physical or information security, disaster recovery and business continuity are given appropriate priority.

 Recognising the importance of and the benefits derived from ICT, the Council has invested significant amounts in ICT.
-The likely levels of additional investment required for the period to March 2021 have still to be agreed and form part of the annual budget process.
+The likely levels of additional investment required for the period to March 2026 have still to be agreed and form part of the annual budget process.